After Local anesthesia:

 Your jaw muscles may be sore for a couple of days in the area where the needle was placed.
 You can apply some warm compresses and take a couple of ibuprofen (200mg) tablets for pain management.

 Fillings, crowns and bridges: Teeth that have just had fillings placed in them or have been prepared for crowns maybe have temperature sensitivity for a few days.
 This should resolve in a few weeks.
 If you still experience pain and sensitivity after that please call our office.
 The bite may need adjustment, filling may need to be redone or in occasional cases the tooth may need to be evaluated for a root canal.

 Your jaws may experience some soreness for a couple days as well.
 Applying warm compresses and some ibuprofen (2 tablets of 200mg ibuprofen every 4-6 hours)will help.

 Periodontal Scaling and root planing:

-Following scaling and root planing you may experience generalised sensitivity to temperature.
+Following scaling and root planing you may experience generalized sensitivity to temperature.
 This is due to the fact that the part of the root that was covered with the plaque and tartar is now exposed to the oral environment and needs time to get acclimated.
 If sensitivity is mild you can use OTC Sensodyne toothpaste.
-In cases of moderate to severe sensitivity we can prescribe a prescription strength flouride toothpaste to be applied to the teeth.
+In cases of moderate to severe sensitivity we can prescribe a prescription strength fluoride toothpaste to be applied to the teeth.
 Sensitivity usually resolves in 2-3 weeks.

 After an extraction, it is important for a blood clot to form to stop the bleeding that is why we ask you to bite down on a piece of sterile gauze for 30-45minutes.
 The next 24 hours are very critical for the healing of the extraction site so please do not: